(720 ILCS 5/3-5)

 involving sexual conduct or sexual penetration, as defined by

-of the offense, may be commenced at any
+Section 11-0.1 of this Code may be commenced at any

 (a-5) A prosecution for theft of property exceeding $100,000 in value under Section 16-1, identity theft under subsection (a) of Section 16-30, aggravated identity theft under subsection (b) of Section 16-30, financial exploitation of an elderly person or a person with a disability under Section 17-56; or any offense set forth in Article 16H or Section 17-10.6 may be commenced within 7 years of the last act committed in furtherance of the crime.